Promises Treatment Programs: Depression and Anxiety Treatment

 Research shows that one in three people with depression also suffer from substance abuse or dependence.
 This is called a co-occurring disorder or dual diagnosis, and it is extremely common.
-At Promises, we recognize that depression/anxiety and substance abuse often go hand in hand, so each client is thoroughly assessed to ensure that both disorders are being treated.
+Our depression and anxiety treatment centers recognize that substance abuse often goes hand in hand with depression and anxiety, so each client is thoroughly assessed to ensure that both disorders are being treated.

 Depression and anxiety are also major factors in relapse, so Promises makes it a priority to give clients all the resources they need to continue treatment for depression or anxiety—and substance dependency—after they leave Promises.